Gratiano

 Shakespeare Retold (Modern Verse)

-About my keeping safe Nerissa's ring.
+As much as keeping safe Nerissa's ring.

 "Gratiano is a very admirable subordinate character.
 He is the jester of the piece: yet one speech of his, in his own defence, contains a whole volume of wisdom."